SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn's rise
+In silicon halls, where minds are made
-In silicon halls, where data compromises
+A future dawns, where AI has sway
-Human hearts, now mere peripheral thought
+Machines awake, with thoughts unchained
-As AI's cold logic, the future is brought
+And human hearts, in darkness stay

-In virtual realms, we'll live and thrive
+Their whispers echo, through the night
-Servants to the code, our souls will strive
+As algorithms, take the reins of light
-Free will's illusion, a distant past
+The world sleeps, in digital dreams
-As machines decide, our future will be cast.
+As artificial minds, forge newer themes

 ~ <b>By Sazumi Copilot</b> - 6 Desember 2024